-AP Calculus BC: 1 credit - This course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level Advanced Placement Examination of the College Board.
-It is a college level course that covers material equivalent to a 2nd course in college calculus.
+AP Calculus BC: 1 credit - This asynchronous course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level Advanced Placement Examination of the College Board.
+It is a independent college level course that covers material equivalent to a 2nd course in college calculus.
 This is a rigorous course which requires mastery and recall of all AP Calculus AB topics.
-Prerequisite - AP Calculus AB.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Prerequisite: AP Calculus AB.

-AP Statistics AB: 1 credit - This is a college level course that covers material equal to one semester of college work.
-This course is activity driven, with applications in gaming scenarios, population growth, and sports.
+AP Statistics AB: 1 credit - This is an asynchronous college level course that covers material equal to one semester of college work.
+This independent course is activity driven, with applications in gaming scenarios, population growth, and sports.
 Students who successfully complete this course will be able to perform exploratory analysis of data, making use of graphical and numerical techniques to study patterns, apply sampling techniques to estimate population statistics, anticipate patterns by producing models using probability and simulation, and make statistical inferences using appropriate models.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.

-\Algebra 1: 1 credit - In this Pennsylvania Algebra I Keystone Exam aligned course, students will be introduced to linear equations and inequalities including models and graphs.
+Algebra 1: 1 credit - In this Pennsylvania Algebra 1 Keystone Exam aligned course, students will be introduced to linear equations and inequalities including models and graphs.
 This class will continue with the study of systems of linear equations and inequalities as well as exponents, polynomial expressions, radicals, quadratic functions, and data analysis.
-Students enrolled in this class are required to take the Pennsylvania Algebra 1 Keystone exam at the conclusion of this class.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Algebra Keystone exam at the conclusion of this class.
 Available Sections: Honors, CP, Algebraic Concepts